PassantAbdelatif/GitHubRepositoriesApp/README.md

 # GitHubRepositoriesApp

-User can use GitHubRepositoriesApp to view public github repositories in a list paginated by 10 items for each paginated.
+User can use GitHubRepositoriesApp to view public github repositories in a list paginated by 10 items for each page.
 User can view owner name and photo of each repository.

 ## API Reference